-Under coverage neglect, buyers compare prices across insurers that are set according to R{ij} as if all the contracts covered R_i^ .
-Thus, while buyers account for the differences in premiums in U^N , they do not account for differences in coverage, evaluating their choices as if each insurer were offering the same coverage.
-This is a stylized assumption that can reflect a variety of underlying factors.
-For example, consumers may not respond to coverage differences because it is difficult to understand the consequences of a lower coverage limit or because agents steer consumers to choose policies based on premiums and deductibles rather than on coverage amounts.
+Under coverage neglect, i compares prices set by varying R{ij} across insurers as if all contracts covered R_i^ .
+Thus, while buyers account for the differences in premiums in U^n , they evaluate their choices as if each insurer were offering the same coverage.
+This is a stylized framing of coverage neglect that could reflect a variety of underlying factors.
+For example, consumers may not be able to form a clear estimate R^ on their own and must, instead, rely on agents and, specifically, on the estimates generated by agents' replacement cost models.
+Search costs may also prevent homeowners from gathering multiple quotes or adjusting those quotes to form apples-to-apples comparisons.